-We are a multi-racial group of residents from Northwest Washington, DC and nearby neighborhoods fighting for racial justice in our city and beyond.
-We are committed to both educating ourselves and taking action on issues created by our white supremacist culture, including a racist criminal justice system, gentrification, lack of affordable housing, gun violence, and the overall inequality of opportunity in our city.
+DC Neighbors for Racial Justice is a multi-racial group of residents from Northwest Washington, DC and nearby neighborhoods fighting for racial justice in the city and beyond.
+They are committed to both educating themselves and taking action on issues created by a white supremacist culture, including a racist criminal justice system, displacement, lack of affordable housing, and the systemic racial inequity in our city.

 Additionally, the non-black members of our group meet regularly to learn about systemic anti-black racism in America, uncover their own internal biases, and become better allies and organizers.
 By educating themselves, non-black members have intentionally created a space where the responsibility does not fall on black participants to teach them about issues such as the legacy of slavery, unconscious bias and white fragility.

 Sign up to learn more and take action by emailing Jean Simons at firstname.lastname@example.org or Alexandra Bailey at alexandraOMB@gmail.com.
 For information on participating in our non-black education group, contact Alison Burns at email@example.com or Marge Coffey at firstname.lastname@example.org.

 We are committed to supporting local groups already doing anti-racism work.
 Our first initiatives focus on preserving and building truly affordable housing in DC because gentrification and displacement go to the heart of racial justice issues here.
 We’re working with the Washington Legal Clinic for the Homeless and OneDC to fight the displacement of residents at Brookland Manor.
 We’ve also raised funds, and marched and supported lobbying efforts by other local grassroots groups including Black Lives Matter DC and Stop Police Terror Project DC.